cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/multi-cloud-tenant-database.md

 Furthermore, maintaining different tenant databases per platform leads to inconsistent metadata about your cloud tenants.
 This makes it difficult to establish a consistent level of governance across multiple cloud providers and platform technologies.
 There is also a lot of redundant effort for data integration with each platform’s cloud tenant database, especially when considering capabilities like [Link Cloud Tenants to CMDB/EAM](/maturity-model/tenant-management/link-cloud-tenants-to-cmdbeam.md) or [Multi-Cloud Tagging Policy](/maturity-model/security-and-compliance/multi-cloud-tagging-policy.md).

-## Best practices for establishing multi-cloud visibility with a cloud tenant database
+## Best Practices for Establishing Multi-Cloud Visibility with a Cloud Tenant Database

 To successfully implement a multi-cloud tenant database, it needs to serve as a [Cloud Tenant Database](/maturity-model/tenant-management/cloud-tenant-database.md) for each platform.
 Review that building block for considerations and best practices of building a cloud tenant database.
 This building block focuses on the considerations to establish a consistent multi-cloud database.